Fremont-Winema National Forest

 There are more than 100 miles of hiking trails on the Fremont-Winema, including the 50-mile Fremont National Recreation Trail that runs northwest-southeast across the whole of Fremont National Forest.
 To be aware of: black bear, mountain lion, bobcat, Rocky Mountain elk, coyote, pronghorn, mule deer, etc.

-The forest also holds the remains of two former uranium mines, now Superfund sites.
+The forest also contains the remains of two former uranium mines, now Superfund sites.

 Photos courtesy of the US Forest Service